 January Birthstone: Garnet

-Garnet jewelry pieces make great gifts as garnet is a versatile gemstone.
-While garnet is a January birthstone, the deep red will complement those with a cooler skin town while the garnets with orange or yellow tones may work better for those with warmer tones in their skin.
+Garnet jewelry pieces make great gifts, as garnet is a versatile gemstone.
+While garnet is a January birthstone, the deep red will complement those with a cooler skin tone while the garnets with orange or yellow tones may work better for those with warmer tones in their skin.
 Since this January birthstone color can vary quite a bit, there are many beautiful stones to choose from.
 They are most commonly red, though, so some more exotic variations may be more costly.

 What Is a Garnet?

 Garnets were discovered in the Bronze Age and have been treasured for over 5000 years!
-In fact, ‘Garnet,’ which is granatus in Latin, means “pomegranate,” which describes its color perfectly.
+In fact, ‘garnet,’ which is granatus in Latin, means “pomegranate,” which describes its color perfectly.
 Garnets have been used in jewelry pieces like necklaces since the times of ancient Egypt.

 In the Middle Ages, deep red garnet jewelry was a favorite of nobility and clergy.
 This blood-red gemstone was also popular in the Victorian era when jewelry would feature this gem long before diamonds were in fashion.

 While garnet is most known for its red color, the range of colors available for this stone impacts the rarity, and thus, the price tag.
 Garnets are sometimes confused with rubies.
-However, rubies are much more rare and expensive than garnets.
+However, rubies are much more rare and expensive than most garnets.
 And, while similar-looking, rubies have a much more brilliant red color.

 The tsavorite garnets are actually green gemstones!
 This garnet birthstone is sure to impress with its stunning emerald green color.
 Because of its popularity, this is one of the most expensive expressions of the January birthstone.